Don't miss out on 50% OFF Payboy with the PSG Grant, click here to learn more!

 Application for an S Pass must be done by the employer, or appointed employment agent.

-Before applying for S Pass:
+Before applying for the S Pass:

 • If the Self-Assessment Tool indicates that the candidate is not eligible, it likely means that the S Pass application will be rejected.
 On the other hand, if the Self-Assessment Tool indicates that the candidate is eligible, then it is very likely (90% chance) that the application will be successful.